Stakeholder Engagement

 Regional Revitalization Team Project

 Beginning in fiscal 2019, Shiga Works launched the Regional Revitalization Team Project to promote interaction between employees and the local community.
-In fiscal 2021, they installed employee-made donation boxes in each cafeteria, made donations to a social welfare corporation in Hino, Shiga, and held a bag pre-order sales event as a tie-up with the Watamuki-no-Sato Social Welfare Corporation.
+In fiscal 2023, donation boxes made by employees were installed in each cafeteria, donations were made to a social welfare organization in Hino Town, Shiga Prefecture, and sales and tasting events by local vendors were held in conjunction with walking events during lunch breaks at Shiga Works.

 Community cleanup activities